Ettara Yogam: Members

+The Azhakathu Kurup family represents the Nairs in the Ettara Yogam.

 Srikaryathu Potti is the Sabhanjithan or Secretary to the Sabha.
 Important decisions taken by the Sabha could be implemented only if the Raja of Venad/ Travancore approved of them.
 Kshetrakaryam Potti also known as Adhikara Padartham represents the Raja of Venad/ Travancore during sessions of Ettara Yogam.
 Desies, Karanatha Kurup, Karanakkanakku and Pandarakkanakku attend its meetings.
 It is to be understood that Kshetrakaryam Potti, Desies, Karanatha Kurup of the Palliyadi family, Karanakkanakku and Pandarakkanakku are not members of Ettara Yogam.
 The Palliyadi Kurup was the security chief of the Temple.